dajobe/librdf/HACKING.md

 Should be:

-  * Licensed with the same license as Redland.
+  * Licensed with the same license as Redland librdf.
   * Patches in GNU `diff -u` unifed context format preferred.
   * Include tests if they add new features.